Eamonn-wooster/CarniTrait/README.md

 ##Using the data

-The data is availible as a CSV and its compatible for merging with PHYLACINE
+The data is availible as a CSV and it's compatible for merging with PHYLACINE

 ##Citing the data

-Please cite the original paper when using this data
+Please cite the original paper when using this data - https://onlinelibrary.wiley.com/doi/full/10.1111/geb.13909